NbAiLab/notram/guides/processing_NCC.md

 4) **Collation and deduplication**.
 At this stage paragraphs are collated, fasttext-language detections are performed and the keys are standardised and limited.
 See a **HERE FOR A DESCRIPTION OF THE FILE FORMAT(doc to be done)**.

 5) **Training corpuses**.
 In the end training corpuses are created from the corpus files.
-These corpuses can be in multiple formats (tfds, json, huggingface datasets etc) depending on the use.
+These corpuses can be in multiple formats (tfds, json, huggingface datasets etc) depending on the use. **LICENCE DESCRIPTION**

 **WALK_THOUGH_GUIDE_WITH_ACTUAL_COMMANDS(doc to be done)**